danielreuter/autofunction/README.md

 ## SQL stuff

 Some SQL queries don't require any intelligence.
-To delete a row from a table, for example, you just need to know the table and the row's primary key.
+To delete a row from a table, for instance, you just need to know the table and the row's primary key.

 Below, however, we will focus on the two kinds of queries that require some thought:

 1. Inserting into one or more tables that have foreign key constraints
-2. Selects with multiple joins or additional computations
+2. Selects with multiple joins or derived fields

 First we will extend Zod with the notion of a `ZodTable`, which will hold the schema of a SQL table along with its relations to other tables.